The Allied Health Program At GVSU

 Prepares students for a career in the health care field such as pharmaceutical sales or governmental health service

-Prepares students for entry into graduate health-related programs offered by Grand Valley in Traverse City, such as social work, occupational therapy, physician's assistant studies, and public health
+Prepares students for entry into graduate health-related programs offered by Grand Valley State University.

 A Well-Rounded Curriculum

 Those pursuing an AHS major should work with an advisor and follow curriculum guidelines to meet their individual interests.
 In addition, every student must complete courses in:

 - Ethics and legal responsibilities

 Adult Student Flexibility

 The office of Adult and Continuing Studies understands the adult student

 The proof is in our programming and our services.

 - Classes are held in the evening to help keep your work schedule balanced

 - Affordable tuition with scholarships and financial aid available